 With your parents’ permission (sometimes you’ll have to twist their arm!) you can hire a professional organizer to come in and help to organize the home which should help to make it easier and more importantly safer for your parents to live in.

-You can find licensed, professional organizers in your area at the National Association of Productivity and Organizing Professionals (NAPO).
+You can find the contact numbers for licensed, professional organizers in your area at the National Association of Productivity and Organizing Professionals (NAPO).

 Another recommendation is to hire a certified home safety specialist who is specifically trained to assess and make the proper recommendations for modifications in the home for elderly individuals.
 You can check out the registry at Age Safe America to find a specialist near you.